By Rich Guida

 If the engine is not getting the right amount of fuel it needs for combustion, it will place more demand on the injector to supply it with additional fuel.
 This results in poor fuel economy due to the excess fuel the vehicle’s ECU thinks is needed but is in fact, not necessary.

 At the end of the day, actively treating your diesel fuel is imperative to the proper functioning of your fuel injectors.
 The money spent on a quality additive can save you countless more that you could end up wasting in fuel economy and unnecessary repairs.
-Take the simple step to defending your wallet and treat your diesel with Howes Diesel Defender.
-Learn more at https://howesproducts.com/products/diesel-defender.
+Take the simple step to defend your wallet and treat your diesel with Howes Diesel Defender.